 So, SEO is complicated right?

-I don’t think anyone is going to pretend otherwise – there are a significant number of variables involved in generating success for a website and each of those variables is exacerbated by the specific challenges of the website involved (its competitors, target searches, the industry it sits within, etc.)
+I don’t think anyone is going to pretend otherwise – there are a significant number of variables involved in generating success for a website and each of those variables is exacerbated by the specific challenges of the website involved (its competitors, target searches, the industry it sits within, etc.) So, SEO is complicated.

 So all the commentary, overview and advice is aimed at nothing more or less than helping to simplify, to clarify and to elucidate – to scaffold everyone’s understanding so that the most informed decisions can be made by using that understanding.